open-telemetry/opentelemetry.io/content/en/blog/2023/kubecon-na.md

 - Thursday, November 9: 10:30am – 2:30pm

-You can help us improve the project by sharing your thoughts and feedback about your OpenTelemetry adoption, implementation, and usage!
+You can help us improve the project by sharing your thoughts and feedback about your OpenTelemetry adoption, implementation, and usage.
 We also invite you to fill out our [community survey][].
 We will create action items from your comments as appropriate.
 Check [#otel-user-research][] in CNCF's Slack instance for survey results and action item updates to come after KubeCon NA.